How Art Co-Op, Crux, Uses VR to Amplify Black Voices

 Crux takes a multi-pronged approach to supporting to Black virtual reality creators.
 It’s part producer, part virtual events platform and part fundraiser.

-“Our work is not straightforward, because there’s so much need — and it’s a population of creators that, candidly, no one else is really focusing on doing the deep work with,” said Ruffin.
+“Our work is not straightforward, because there’s so much need — and it’s a population of creators that, candidly, no one else is really focusing on doing the deep work with,” Ruffin said.

 Inequity manifests itself in a few ways in the virtual-reality world, Ruffin said, including hardware design that suits certain facial structures better than others and — in some VR games — lingering bugs that allow for abusive interactions.
 But funding disparities top her list of concerns.